arangodb/docs/3.8/administration-active-failover.md

 To upgrade a _follower_ you only need to stop the process and start it with `--database.auto-upgrade`.
-The server process will automatically resync with the master after a restart.
+The server process will automatically resync with the Leader after a restart.

 The clean way of removing a _Follower_ is to first start a replacement _Follower_ (otherwise you will lose resiliency).
 To start a _Follower_ please have a look